-25th of 12th mo.
-(First day.)
+25th.
+(First-day.)
 "Our time much occupied during the past week in preparing despatches for our dear friends in England, and taking occasional journies to the shore for exercise, &c.
-On fifth day last, we had a visit from Nathaniel Turner, the senior Wesleyan Missionary at Hokianga, with whom I became acquainted at Hobart Town in 1834.
+On fifthday last, we had a visit from Nathaniel Turner, the senior Wesleyan Missionary at Hokianga, with whom I became acquainted at Hobart Town in 1834.
 From all we have seen, New Zealand is at present a barren soil, where religion does not thrive.
-Without any previous knowledge of the real state of things at Hokianga, I never saw my way to make an attempt to visit the neighbourhood of it, either by sea or land, both of which are considered from the Bay of Islands to abound with difficulties at this season of the year.
+Without any previous knowledge of the real state of things at Hokianga, I never saw my way to make an attempt to visit its neighbourhood, either by sea or land, both of which routes from the Bay of Islands are considered to abound with difficulties at this season of the year.
 Nathaniel Turner said, that the state of the road is so bad at this time, that he believed I could not, at my age, accomplish a journey thither, but that they should be glad to welcome us, if it could be done.
-I am fully aware that the undertaking would be attended with many difficulties and much fatigue; but if I felt the same inducement to go there, which has hitherto enabled me, as it were 'to run through a troop' of difficulties, 'and leap over a wall' of opposition, all the statements we have had of the difficulties by land, and the danger by sea, should not deter me from endeavouring to reach it, somehow or other.
+I am fully aware that the undertaking would be attended with many difficulties and much fatigue; but if I felt the same inducement to go there, which has hitherto enabled me, as it were 'to run through a troop' of difficulties 'and leap over a wall' of opposition, all the statements we have had of the difficulties by land, and the danger by sea, should not deter me from endeavouring to reach it.